Myth 1: The number of credits assessed

 • The National Curriculum details what may be taught, but not everything needs to be assessed.
 Too much assessment can get in the way of learning.

-• The school decides on the overall number of credits assessed in a year, by a student or group of students.
+• Schools should work with students and whānau to decide on the number of credits assessed in a year, by a student or group of students.

 More information